tmr4/db65xx_projects/README.md

 ### 32-bit Floating Point Package Test

 Example of using the [32-bit floating point package](https://github.com/tmr4/fp32).
+The test adds the value `1.1234` to the floating-point stack.
+Inspect `[FPSP:FPSP+7]` in the Watch pane or Debug Console to see the value on the top of the floating-point stack.

 * `fp32`: